Neerhom/COM3D2.ModLoader/README.md

 A patcher that improves game startup times, by improving upond KISS' way of loading menu files from Mod folder.

+The patcher also improves startup times (and even in-game load times, in few cases) by improving upon GetFileListAtExtension() method of both filesystem types, which make this patcher to be more than the name suggest, but since this functionality was added post-release, the name was kept as to simplify upgrade for the usesr.
+Credit for this bit of functionality goes to  はてな (twitter @hatena_37)

 Pre-requisites:
 [Sybaris](https://ux.getuploader.com/cm3d2_e/download/317) or [Sybaris 2.1](https://ux.getuploader.com/cm3d2_j/download/68)